alan-turing-institute/RCTab/paper/paper.md

 ## Statement of Need

 Institutions are increasingly adopting cloud platforms, such as Amazon Web Services, Microsoft Azure and Google Cloud Platform, for their operational and research computing infrastructure.
-However, on-demand pricing can present challenges for organisations that require a degree of certainty in their outgoings and this is compounded when the cost of services is dynamic.
+However, on-demand pricing can present challenges for organisations that require a degree of certainty in their outgoings.
 This is especially true for organisations with technical users, who require both autonomy and access to the latest hardware, such as multi-GPU virtual machines.
-Since providers don't always offer convenient ways to set hard limits on a project's budget or duration, organisations typically either limit the number of users accessing resources and the type of resources they can access or employ dedicated staff to monitor resource usage and costs.
+The limitations of budget monitoring and enforcing tools can require organisations to either limit the number of users accessing resources and the type of resources they can access or employ dedicated staff to monitor resource usage and costs.
-Neither approach is ideal: the former can restrict the cloud's potential, while the latter can be time-consuming and prone to errors.
+Neither approach is ideal: the former can restrict the cloud's potential, while the latter is time-consuming and error-prone.

 Microsoft Azure, which is the focus of this work, offers tools for managing costs, such as [budgets](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets), [cost alerts](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/cost-mgt-alerts-monitor-usage-spending), and [cost analysis](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis).
 These tools are designed for individual subscriptions, and they do not scale effectively for organisations with many subscriptions.